 “A gem of Restoration architecture” – Simon Jenkins, England’s Best Houses

 Our magnificent Clubhouse was built in 1664 for John Shaw, banker to King Charles I, no expense was spared in its construction and we are fortunate that many of the splendid original features remain, including its elegant staircase, ornate ceilings and imposing fireplaces.
 Known as Eltham Lodge dating back to Tudor times when a previous building stood in the grounds to the magnificent Eltham Palace just 800 yards away.
-Today, the beautiful period features of the Clubhouse incorporate a 19th hole bar and a Mixed Lounge with stunning views over the 18th green as well as a splendid dining room and the Glennie which seat up to 100 people.
+Today, the beautiful period features of the Clubhouse incorporate a 19th hole bar and a lounge with stunning views over the 18th green.
+We have two splendid, spacious dining rooms on the first floor, the Eagleton Gray room and the Glennie room, which seat up to 100 people.

 To find out more about the Club’s rich heritage, click here.